gbarbalat/predict-missing-REHABase/README.md

 4- Then rehab outcomes (and possibly neuropsych data) are re-assessed after one or many interventions are run and most often at 1 year

 # RQ
-1- Can missing rehab outcome data at baseline at a one year be predicted based on background factors?
+1- Can missing rehab outcome data at baseline be predicted based on background factors?
 2- What are the specific influence of these background factors on missingness?
-3- Do the predictive model and variable importance vary per diagnosis group and questionnaire/test missing, at baseline and at t1?
+3- Do the predictive model and variable importance vary per diagnosis group and questionnaire/test missing We will not be able to run the analysis at t1 as there are too many missing values (>90% - wouldn't make any sense to better understand determinants of missing values when the number of missing values is so high).
+Thus the analysis will be run at baseline (t0) only.

 # Data
 - as collected in REHABase